-We distill the GPS broadcast ephemerides and almanacs from the
+We distill the GNSS broadcast ephemerides and almanacs from the

 navigation message received by our vast ground network, weeding out

 bit errors and data errors with strong majority voting schemes.